SkymouseStudios/skymse-jekyll/_drafts/2018-07-28-how-the-heck-to-do-social-media.md

 #### Our Plan

-So let's start with out plan.
-Let's pretend we are a boring law firm, because I think thats a good example of an organization that might have trouble with social media.
+So let's start with our plan.
+Let's pretend we are a boring law firm, because I think that's a good example of an organization that might have trouble with social media.
 We'll call it Zebra & Associates, LLC.

 ##### What do we want to accomplish?

 Social media for the sake of social media is a bad idea.
-So let's think about potential call to actions here
+So let's think about a potential call to action here.

 * Visit the website (bad idea, we don't know they will convert)
 * Follow our social media account (not bad, but not the end